 Learn more about heart attack and what to do.

 “For all intents and purposes, that person is dead at that point, and if you don’t act they will not survive,” says Dr. Bhanji.
-“If you do act, you can double their chances of survival.”
+“If you do act, you can double their chance of survival.”

 “Most of the cardiac arrests that happen are in a home setting or environment where if there’s anyone around, it’s going to be your loved one,” says Dr. Bhanji.